jdrouet/jdrouet.github.io/content/posts/202503191700-search-engine-part-2.md

 // for maps, similar
 impl<K: ContentSize, V: ContentSize> for HashMap<K, V> {
+    /// recursively estimates size of all keys and values
-    fn estimate_size(&self) -> usize {
+    /// used to determine when to split shards fn estimate_size(&self) -> usize {
         self.iter().fold(0, |acc, (key, value)| acc + key.estimate_size() + value.estimate_size())
     }